Elf: In proper names

-Elves appear in some place names, though it is difficult to be sure how many of other words, including personal names, can appear similar to elf.
-The clearest English examples are Elveden ("elves' hill", Suffolk) and Elvendon ("elves' valley", Oxfordshire); other examples may be Eldon Hill ("Elves' hill", Derbyshire); and Alden Valley ("elves' valley", Lancashire).
-These seem to associate elves fairly consistently with woods and valleys.
+Elves appear in some place names; however, it is difficult to be sure how many because other words, including personal names, can appear similar to elf, such as al- (from eald) meaning "old".
+The clearest appearances of elves in English examples are Elveden ("elves' hill", Suffolk) and Elvendon ("elves' valley", Oxfordshire); other examples may be Eldon Hill ("Elves'-hill hill", Derbyshire); and Alden Valley ("elves' hill valley", Lancashire).
+These associate elves fairly consistently with woods and valleys.